-- Garlic: I use a whopping eight garlic cloves.
-I smash them to release their flavor and stuff the roast with the garlic along with the chorizo.
+- Garlic: I use a whopping eight garlic cloves, smashed to release more of their flavor.

-- Olive Oil: Sear the roast in olive oil to lock in all the moisture and create a nice crust.
+- Olive Oil: Sear the beef in olive oil to lock in the moisture and create a nice crust.

-- Vegetables: Onion, bell pepper, and tomatoes cook down into the broth and flavor the gravy.
-Instead of canned diced tomatoes, you can use 2-3 diced Roma tomatoes.
+- Vegetables: Onion, bell pepper, and tomatoes cook into the broth and flavor the gravy.
+Instead of canned diced tomatoes, you can use 2-3 freshly diced Roma tomatoes.

 - Tomato Paste: Tomato paste thickens, adds color, and enriches the flavor.

-- Beef Stock: I use store-bought beef stock for this recipe, but you can use beef flavored Better than Bouillon and water.
+- Beef Stock: I add store-bought beef stock, but you can use Beef Better than Bouillon and water or homemade beef broth.

 - Red Wine: Deglaze the pan with red cooking wine.